Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Experiment Setup

 \subsection{Benchmarking Harness}

-XFBench~\cite{xfbench} uses our open-source XFaaS framework~\cite{xfaas} to implement the above functions and workflow DAGs in Python in a CSP-agnostic manner.
+We use our open-source XFaaS framework~\cite{xfaas} to implement the above functions and workflow DAGs in Python in a CSP-agnostic manner.
 XFaaS automatically generates each CSP's native Python function wrappers with additional code to monitor function and workflow execution times, and translates the workflow DAG JSONs to the CSP's workflow definition language.
-XFaaS also deploys these to specific CSP data centers.
-XFBench invokes the workloads on the deployed workflows using Apache Jmeter v5.6.2 load testing tool.
-All the workflows are HTTP triggered.
+XFaaS also deploys these to specific CSP regions.
+XFBench invokes the workloads on the deployed workflows using the Apache JMeter v5.6.2 load testing tool.
+All the workflows are HTTP-triggered.

-Besides the workflows and workload above, we also run micro-benchmark functions and workflows to evaluate specific characteristics of the FaaS workflow platforms.
+In addition to the workflows and workload above, we also run micro-benchmark functions and workflows to evaluate specific characteristics of FaaS workflow platforms. \addc{Artifacts to reproduce the benchmarking study are hosted at \url{https://github.com/dream-lab/FaaS-WF-Char}.}